kenkenen/stelligent-u/01-cloudformation/README.md

 - Always write your CloudFormation [templates in YAML](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).

+> lab111.yaml writen.
+Very simple.
+It only includes a description and an indication for resource type.

 - Launch a Stack by [using the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html) to run the template.
 Use your preferred region.

+> I had to upload the yaml to S3 before I could launch the stack with Cloudformation.

 - Note the output provided by creating the Stack.

+> "StackId": "arn:aws:cloudformation:us-east-1:166777502109:stack/stu-01cloudformation-practice11/622bfd10-4bd5-11ec-88bf-12fb6e4d7bd1"

 - Though *functionally* unnecessary, the Description (i.e. its *purpose*) element documents your code's *intent*, so provide one.
 The Description